PHACDataHub/cloudrun-deployment-example/README.md

 ```
 gcloud builds submit --config cloudbuild.yaml
 ```
-2. Otherwise, the project is deployed each time there is a commit to main branch
+2. Otherwise, the project is automatically deployed each time there's a commit to main branch

 TODO - waitress and